guotaosun/syslog-server/README.md

 # syslog-server
-Setup a IPV4 and IPV6 syslog server that receive syslog message
+Setup a IPV4 or  IPV6 syslog server that receive syslog message ,write the message to a log file